 8. Get ready for a mortgage stress test if you switch lenders

-As of 2018, any homeowner who switches mortgage providers or gets a new mortgage has to go through a mortgage stress test.
+As of 2018, any homeowner who switches mortgage providers or gets a new mortgage has to go through a mortgage stress test (check out the Government of Canada’s Mortgage Qualifier Tool).
 The stress test means that to be approved, you have to qualify for a mortgage with a higher interest rate than the mortgage you want.

 While this can make it harder to get approved for a mortgage, it also ensures that you’ll be able to afford your payments if interest rates increase, and that’s why the government implemented the test.